Sample Business Associate Agreement Provisions

 - if Business Associate maintains a Designated Record Set, provide Business Associate with a copy of its policies and procedures related to an Individual's right to: access PHI; request an amendment to PHI; request confidential communications of PHI; or request an accounting of disclosures of PHI; and,

-- notify individuals of breach.
+- notify individuals of breach of their Unsecured PHI in accordance with the requirments set forth in 45 C.F.R. §164.404.
 [Depending how we negotiate contract if the Covered Entity or the Business Associate will notify individual of breach.
 If Business Associate notifies (need Privacy Officer’s approval, also need the form of the notice, evaluation of harm, and who will be responsible for the cost.]

 D. Obligations of Business Associate.
 Business Associate agrees to comply with applicable federal and state confidentiality and security laws, specifically the provisions of the HIPAA Rules applicable to business associates, including: